Executive MBA

 Applications to the Executive MBA are made online – we do not accept paper applications.

-Please refer to the how to apply section of our Admissions page to see which documents you are required to submit with your application.
+Please refer to the how to apply section of our Admissions page.
+It outlines the documents you are required to submit with your application.

-Please email the Executive MBA Admissions team if you would like feedback on your application.
-Please note that whilst limited feedback can be provided, the decision of the academic selectors is final and it will not be possible for your application to be reconsidered.
+Please email the Executive MBA Recruitment & Admissions team if you would like feedback on your application.
+Please note that whilst limited feedback can be provided.
+The decision of the academic selectors is final and it will not be possible for your application to be reconsidered.

-GMAT is not a compulsory requirement for admission to this programme.
+GMAT / GRE is not required for admission to this programme.

-However, if you have already sat or intend to take GMAT, you are welcome to submit your results as a good score overall can add weight to your application – particularly if you feel that your degree performance does not reflect your academic potential.
+However, if you have if you have already sat or intend to take GMAT (old or new test) or GRE, you are welcome to submit your results.
+A good score overall can add weight to your application – particularly if you feel that your degree performance does not reflect your academic potential.

 To submit a GMAT score, you must request for it to be sent to Imperial College Business School using the code S22-7S-16.